 What We Do:

-We envision empowerment as a process, not just an outcome, and strive to re-humanize humanity by working side by side with participants to refresh the capacity for social change and collaborate creatively to facilitate those changes on a local level
+We envision social justice as process, not just an outcome.
+Working side by side with participants, we collaborate creatively to refresh their capacity for social change, and to facilitate those changes on a local level.

 In all, Just Act creates supportive space to more deeply access, embrace and re-humanize our humanity so as to more fully engage with making the just world we all envision.